ModelPredictiveControl.jl: advanced process control made easy in Julia: Introduction

 \section{Introduction}

 The process control community, both in the academic and industrial sectors, has largely relied on MATLAB toolboxes and commercial solutions for designing, simulating and implementing closed-loop systems \citep{optimMatlab}.
 The ecosystem developed by MathWorks\texttrademark\ is rich, mature, cohesive, and well documented, but their licensing policy can be unaffordable for smaller organizations.
 Moreover, because it is a proprietary software, the source code of many functions is not available.
 This is an issue for scientific research, where reproducibility and transparency is a key aspect.
 The dependency on a single vendor also raises concerns about the long-term support of third-party control software products.
 Lastly, like any interpreted languages, its performance can be suboptimal for computationally intensive tasks, especially for time-critical applications like real time optimization and model predictive control \citep{matlabPythonJulia, juliaML}.
 Code generation mitigates this issue, but it creates other problems like additional licensing fees, the difficulty to debug the generated code, and the restriction to a subset of the language.
-There is also multiple efforts for open source toolkits in Python \citep{doMPC, gekko, acados}, but the language is not particularly tailored for numerical computing, particularly when it comes to linear algebra.
+There are multiple efforts for open source toolkits developed in Python or C \citep{doMPC, gekko, acados}, but the languages are not particularly \emph{tailored} for numerical computing, particularly when it comes to linear algebra.
+The interface also frequently limits the user when implementing the model or custom objectives/constraints.
+For instance, tools based on CasADi \citep{casadi} force the user to code the dynamics into something supported by the framework.